IKEA Canada

 Does IKEA Canada offer online shopping?

-Yes, IKEA Canada offers online shopping through its official website.
+Yes, the retailer offers online shopping through its official website.
 Customers can browse furniture, home decor, kitchen items, and accessories, and place orders for home delivery or pickup.

 Does IKEA Canada ship across Canada?

-Can I use Click & Collect at IKEA Canada?
+Can I use Click & Collect at an IKEA store?

-Yes, IKEA Canada offers Click & Collect at many store locations.
+Yes, the retailer offers Click & Collect at many store locations.
 Customers can order online and pick up their items at a nearby IKEA store or designated pickup point.

 What is IKEA Canada's return policy?